 While rare, any injection can cause an infection or abscess as bacteria can enter the body through the skin and into underlying tissues.
 Symptoms to look out for include discolored skin (often red), discomfort, discharge, and swelling at the injection site.

-Preventing Vaccine Reactions in Dogs
+How to Prevent Vaccine Reactions in Dogs

 It is important to keep in mind that vaccination will not result in a severe adverse reaction for most dogs.
-However, if your dog has previously had a bad reaction to a vaccine or has underlying health issues, let us know.
+However, if your dog has previously had a bad reaction to a vaccine or has underlying health issues, please let us know.
 It may be best to change or even skip certain vaccines.
 In these cases, we may perform titer tests, which can determine if previously administered vaccines are still providing protection for your dog, or if boostering is needed.
-Either way, your dog’s comfort and safety is our number one priority.
+Either way, your dog’s comfort and safety are our number one priorities.

 Vaccine Spacing

 The risk of mild vaccine reactions in dogs (lethargy, soreness, fever, etc.) can increase when multiple vaccines are given at the same time.
 More frequent vet visits with fewer vaccines per visit may lower the risk of these mild vaccine reactions if this is something you are concerned about.
-We can help you decide if the added cost, time, and stress of multiple vet visits is worth the lower risk, but ultimately it is up to you.
+We can help you decide if the added cost, time, and stress of multiple vet visits are worth the lower risk, but ultimately it is up to you.

 Give us a Call

-In the unlikely event that your pet has an adverse concerning reaction to their vaccinations like a lump or persistent tiredness, Anasazi Animal Clinic in Gilbert is here to offer our expert medical advice and care.
+In the unlikely event that your pet has an adverse reaction to their vaccinations like a lump or persistent tiredness, Anasazi Animal Clinic in Gilbert is here to offer our expert medical advice and care.
 Call us right away.
 And if you don’t already have a local vet you love, come in and see us!
 We’d be honored to care for your pets and give them the quality treatment and preventative care they deserve.

 Image by Cedric Clooth from Pixabay